Images and Words: History

 The song "Take the Time" includes samples from Kurtis Blow's "Christmas Rappin'" ("Hold it now"), Frank Zappa's "Dancin' Fool" ("Wait a minute"), and Public Enemy's "Power to the People", ("Come on").
-The song also features a quote from Giuseppe Tornatore's movie Cinema Paradiso: "Ora che ho perso la vista, ci vedo di più" ("Now that I have lost my sight, I see more"), sung and paraphrased by LaBrie shortly before in the song ("I see clearer now, I'm blind").
+The song also features a quote from Giuseppe Tornatore's movie Cinema Paradiso: "Ora che ho perso la vista, ci vedo di più" ("Now that I have lost my sight, I see more"), sung and paraphrased by LaBrie shortly before in the song ("I can see much clearer now, I'm blind").
 LaBrie had appeared as a guest vocalist on Fates Warning's 1991 album Parallels, for which the band was credited as "Dream Theatre" in the "special thanks" of the album's credits.
 Dream Theater responded by thanking "Fatez Warning" in the credits of Images and Words.Images and Words was played in its entirety on several occasions during the European leg of the 2007 "Chaos in Motion" tour, in celebration of its 15th anniversary.
 On July 7, 2012, at a concert in Austin, Texas, the songs "Pull Me Under", "Another Day", and "Metropolis" were performed as an encore to celebrate the album's 20th anniversary; additionally, "Surrounded" was performed during the main set.
 In 2017, Dream Theater celebrated the 25th anniversary of the album on the "Images, Words & Beyond" tour in Europe, which started on January 30 at the Auditorium Parco Della Musica in Rome, Italy.

 In a 2019 interview with Greg Prato in SongFacts, LaBrie listed Images and Words as the Dream Theater album he is most proud of, because "that established what Dream Theater really is.
 I think it's a phenomenal album from beginning to end."

-The album was reissued in 2013 on vinyl as a limited edition 180 gr. double LP.
+The album was reissued in 2013 on vinyl as a limited edition 180 gram double LP.

+Tour

+Dream Theater kicked off a world-wide tour in support of the album, starting on September 27, 1992, in New York City, United States, continued with relentless touring throughout North America and Japan, consisted of 97 dates across the US and Canada, one show in Mexico, and 3 dates in Japan.

+A tour of Europe followed in 1993, which included a show at London's famed Marquee Club.
+The show was recorded and released as Live at the Marquee, Dream Theater's first official live album.
+Additionally, a video compilation of their Japanese concerts (mixed in with documentary-style footage of the off-stage portion of the tour) was released as Images and Words: Live in Tokyo.